johnpankowicz/govmetting-testbfg-2/README.md

 * Install the extension "Debugger for Chrome" by Microsoft
 * Install the extension "C# for Visual Studio Code" by Microsoft

-For a demo of some working code, see:  [govmeeting.org](http://govmeeting.org)

 ## Contacts
 [![Join the chat at https://gitter.im/govmeeting/govmeeting](https://badges.gitter.im/govmeeting/govmeeting.svg)](https://gitter.im/govmeeting/govmeeting?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)